LennartTro/EnviroBotics-Docs/docs/installation/Install Ubuntu.md

 # Install Ubuntu

-It's already installed inside the Docker-Container
+You don't need to install a specific Ubuntu version - it is already part of the Docker-Container